cspark2610/medical-transcription-classification-/README.md

 * 'Medical transcriptions' or 'documents' will be used interchangably.

 ### Pre-Vectorization: Filtering Classes (Dependent Variable Groups)
-There were no missing values for 'medical_specialty' and, only, 0.66% missing for transcription, which were dropped (rows).
+There are no missing values for medical_specialty and 0.66% missing for transcription, which were dropped.

+PLOT

-The 'number of transcriptions per medical specialty' plot shows that 'Surgery' has the greatest amount of documents, by far at 1,088, and shows evidence of very high class imbalance which will pose as an obstacle for classification.
+The figure shows evidence of very high class imbalance which will be an issue for classification.
+It also shows that 'Surgery' has far more transcripts than any other classes and a good amount of classes with very low transcripts.

-Therefore, after, digging further into 'Surgery', it appears that this class is more of a generalized category for both surgery related transcriptions and procedures that overlap with our other specialty groups, that are not 'Plastic' or 'Neurosurgery' (these exist as seperate classes).
-Therefore, despite the high loss of data, for several reasons the 'Surgery' group was filtered out.
+After looking into 'Surgery', it appears that this class is a combination of general surgeries, and specialized surgeries and procedures of other medical classes.
+For reasons of potential overlapping with other categogies as well as the enormous difference in transcripts it has compared to the other 39 classes, 'surgery' will be dropped.

-Additionally, the aim of this project is to classify medical specialties as in specialized fields of medicine, thus class such as 'OfficeNotes', 'Letters', 'IME-QME-WorkCompetc., and, arguably, 'Consult-HistoryandPhy' (our second highest data class).
+In addition, the aim of this project is to classify medical specialties; therefore 'ambulatory' classes such as 'OfficeNotes', 'Letters', 'IME-QME-WorkCompetc., and, 'Consult-HistoryandPhy' will be dropped.

-Lastly, the number of classes that present low number document counts were dropped.
-After, several poor attempts, I decided that classes should have atleast 75 documents.

-* I've attempted to salvage some of the lower classes by using SMOTE, ADASYN, SMOTEEN, and SMOTETOMEK, however these led to mainly resampling bias or noise, thus I made the decision to filter classes under 75 docs.
-However, I have not attempted downsampling  majority classess, simply due to having already lost a great amount of data from dropping 'surgery', but it may be possible to breakdown and redistribute 'surgery' data by identifying and extracting type of procedures and resample these data back but into their appropriate specialty class, however, these are options for future projects.
+Lastly, a threshold needs to be determined for having a certain number of transcripts.
+After threshold attempts at 25 and 50, I found 75 to be a good estimate.

 In total, 13 unique medical specialties were selected for text preprocessing.

+FIGURE

+* Note: I've attempted to salvage some of the lower classes by also using resampling techniques  SMOTE, ADASYN, SMOTEEN, and SMOTETOMEK, however, these methods were ineffective and only led to the addition of more noise.

 ### Text Preprocessing

-Documents or transcriptions were passed through my preprcoessing function composed of several transformations.
+Two text preprocessing functions were used for comparison.
+Both functions contained the same preprocessing steps except text_scispaCy_preprocess includes scispaCy's package, 'en_core_sci_sm', which is used to help extract biomedical texts and embeddings, in addition to other functionalities.

+Prepocessing steps:

-Initially, documents were split and converted into a list of words or 'tokens' that were 'lowercased' and converted contractions into tokens (i.e., that's -> that is).
-Followed by punctuation, digits, special characters, and certain outliers  ('mmddyyyy','abc', etc.) removal.
+Transcripts converted into list of words, lowercased, and fixed contractions (i.e., that's -> that is).
+Punctuations, stopwords, digits, special characters, and outliers  ('mmddyyyy','abc', etc.) were removed.
+Texts were lemmatized and texts with less than 2 characters were removed.

-Texts were then lemmatized, removed if were 'stopwords', stemmed and filtered if character length were less than 2.

-* Later on, I came across scispaCy's package, 'en_core_sci_sm', that contained biomedical text embeddings, abbreviation linkages, and other specialized functionalities that seemed to be very useful within biomedical nlp field, but beyond the scope of this project; but, I included the package, for its' main capability to identify biomed terms, into my text preprocessing function to evaluate discrepenacies in output.

 ### Feature Extraction - Count Vectorization (CV) and term frequency inverse document frequency (Tf-IDF)(TF)

-For feature extraction, I developed a function that will begin with 'traintestsplit', stratified by classes at 20% test size.
-So, that CV and TF will only be fit to the training set, and fitted to all inclusive set, which would lead to data leakage.
-Transformations for training and testing sets were performed by vectorizers fitted only on training sets.

-Both CV and TF were conducted using 3-grams aka trigrams and set to analyze by 'word'.
+Dataset were split into training and testing sets using 'train_test_split' which were stratified by classes at 20% test size.

-The number of max features was set to 5000 unique texts; although, increasing the number of features would be conducive for better classification rates, however, it also requires higher computing power and memory.
+Count Vectorization and Tf-Idf were set to using upto 3-grams, meaning unigrams, bigrams and trigrams would be extracted.
+Max features were set to 5000 unique texts; higher number of features used would lead to better classification rates, however, by doing so, will require higher computing power and memory.

-Texts with atleast 4(TF) or 5(CV) document appearances, and none appearing in 95% of total documents were extracted.
+Texts with atleast 4 and 5 document appearances, tf and cv respectively, and none appearing in 95% of total documents were extracted.

-My theory is that tf-idf will out perform count vectorized texts, causeee
+For both methods, only training sets were fitted, followed by transformation of training and testing sets.
+Fitting and transforming an all inclusive set would enable data leakage.

 ### Truncated SVD
-Optional step:

-Applying truncated SVD onto sparse matrices, the outputs of tfidf and cv, is a conventional process known as latent semanatic analysis (LSA), simply because it "transforms the document-term/sparase matrices into a "semantic" space of lower dimensionality (ref @ url below), or in other words can explain the equivalent or similiar proportional variance that can be explained by the DTM matrices without TSVD, but with a reduced number of features(texts), due to being able to interpret values semantically.
+Truncated SVD was applied to text count/tf-idf sparse matrices - a conventional process known as latent semanatic analysis (LSA).
+The benefit of LSA is that it transforms the document-term/sparse matrices into a "semantic" space of lower dimensionality and uses singular value decomposition to find hidden or latent meanings through texts and docs; therefore, the proportional variance explained by the sparse matrices can be explained with less features(texts).

-* https://vitalv.github.io/projects/doc-clustering-topic-modeling.html <- reference; explains LSA as well as other info very well, highly recommend reading

-With TSVD, the number of features were be able to reduce from 5000 to 812 for my CV training set, and 5000 to 1181 for TF training set.
-Reducing the number of features allowed for more efficient work to be done, by not having to wait on your comuter/notebook run.
+The number of features were reduced from 5000 to 812 for CV training set, and 5000 to 1181 for TF training set.

         Initial Feature Training Set -->{(2380, 5000)}
         Initial Feature Testing Set -->{(596, 5000)}